Kennecott's North Ore Shoot

 1993-2006

-Although the North ore Shoot project had been shut down in the mid 1980s, aerial photos from 1993 show the headframe still in place.
+Aerial photos from 1993 show the North Ore Shoot headframe still in place.
 By 2005 aerial photos show that the headframe had been removed and the area had been reconfigured as waste rock dumping grounds.
 By the end of 2006 the area was being used for storage of machinery and equipment.

 2008